Centre developing 60 jetties along Ganga between Varanasi and Haldia: Minister | Science-Environment

 Centre developing 60 jetties along Ganga between Varanasi and Haldia: Minister

-The Centre is developing 60 jetties on the banks of Ganga between Varanasi in Uttar Pradesh and Haldia in West Bengal, Union MoS for Shipping and Waterways Shantanu Thakur said on Sunday.Inaugurating four such jetties on both sides of the river at Nadias Kalyani and Tribeny in Hooghly district of West Bengal, he said the Centre was also developing 118 waterways in the country.The 118 new waterways will reduce distance, lower transportation costs and benefit small traders, daily passengers and students.
+The Centre is developing 60 jetties on the banks of Ganga between Varanasi in Uttar Pradesh and Haldia in West Bengal, Union MoS for Shipping and Waterways Shantanu Thakur said.Inaugurating four such jetties on both sides of the river at Nadias Kalyani and Tribeny in Hooghly district of West Bengal, he said on Sunday the Centre was also developing 118 waterways in the country.The 118 new waterways will reduce distance, lower transportation costs and benefit small traders, daily passengers and students.

 - Country: